You can manage authorization in your Wavefront environment by:

 The tool authenticates seamlessly to the API without embedding secret keys or user credentials in your instance, image, or application code.

-You can disable a service account if you temporarily don’t need it, or delete it permanently.
+You can disable a service account if you temporarily don’t need it, or you can delete the account permanently.

 Create a Service Account